typedb/typedb/spec.md

 # The type system

-The type system is a mathematical system, which we describe in this section with a reasonable level of formality (not all details are included, and some basic mathematical rules are taken for granted: for example, the rule of equality, i.e. if $a = b$ then $a$ and $b$ are exchangeable for all purposes in our type system.)
+TypeDB's type system is a [logical system](https://en.wikipedia.org/wiki/Formal_system#Deductive_system), which we describe in this section with a reasonable level of formality (not all details are included, and some basic mathematical rules are taken for granted: for example, the rule of equality, i.e. if $a = b$ then $a$ and $b$ are exchangeable for all purposes in our type system.)

 The type system comprises two **components**:

-* A grammar for (mathematical) statements.
+* A **grammar** for (mathematical) statements.
-* A rule system for inferring which statement are true.
+* A **rule system** for inferring which statement are _true_.

-_IMPORTANT_: Not all parts of the type system introduced in this section are exposed to the user through TypeQL, but most parts are.
-This is similar to not all parts of the mathematical definition of the borrow checker in Rust being reflected in actual Rust syntax... defining the meaning of language often takes more language than the original language itself!
+_IMPORTANT_: Not all parts of the type system introduced in this section are exposed to the user through TypeQL (but most parts are).
+This shouldn't be surprising.
+As an analogy: the inner workings (or formal specification) of the borrow checker in Rust is not exposed in actual Rust.
+In other words,  defining the meaning of language often "needs more" language than the original language itself.

 ## Grammar and notations